spideycarey/FreewaveZumeEdge_Z9-IO-PE-ZE/README.md

      - LAN Default IP is `192.168.111.100`
      - Use Port `80`
      - username/password is admin/admin
+2. Update NTP Setting
+   - Go to 'NTP' and update 'NTP Address1' to 10.254.0.10

+3. Update network settings to connect to internet.
+Need to update IP, Netmask, Gateway and both name servers manually to connect to internet.

-1. SSH into device via ethernet
+4. SSH into device via ethernet
    - Use Putty software
-     - LAN 2 Default IP is `192.168.111.100`
+     - Use new IP address that is also internet connected
      - Use Port `22`

-2. Enter Username and Password
+5. Enter Username and Password
    - default username is `devuser`
    - default password is `devuser`

-3. Enter Following commands
+6. Enter Following commands
    - Type `sudo mount -o remount,size=200000000 /tmp`
    - Type `sudo apt-get update`

-5. Move install file onto device
+7. Move install file onto device
    - From windows PC, open CMD
    - navigate to directory in windows where file is
-   - Type `pscp -scp C:\autosol_3.4.5.1-generic_all.deb devuser@10.106.1.225:/home/devuser/`
+   - Type `pscp -scp C:\autosol_3.3.5.1-generic_all.deb devuser@10.106.1.225:/home/devuser/`
    - Enter password for devuser and file should transfer

-6. Install eACM
+8. Install eACM
+    - In Putty type `sudo apt install /home/devuser/autosol_3.3.5.1-generic_all.deb`
-    - In Putty type `sudo -u postgres createdb ASIServerDB`
+    - type `sudo -u postgres createdb ASIServerDB`
     - type `sudo -u postgres psql ASIServerDB`
     - type `ALTER USER postgres WITH PASSWORD 'postgres';`
     - type `\q`